riaankleinhans/git-going/README.md

 # git-going
 Let's GIT Going
-* Rainbow Trout like bugs & flies, but only on Mondays
+* Rainbow Trout like bugs & flies, but only on Mondays in the moonlight.